Uniform Interstate Depositions and Discovery Act (UIDDA)-Nevada

 9. The Commissioners heavily relied on Rule 45 of the Federal Rules of Civil Procedure in their efforts to create a uniform act allowing out-of-state subpoenas to be issued pursuant to a procedure that can be easily and efficiently followed, that has a minimum of judicial oversight and intervention, that is cost-effective for the litigants, and that is fair to the deponents.’

-10. Assemblyman Richard ‘Tick’ Segerblom, a veteran Nevada labor and employment attorney, was the bill's primary sponsor, and the Nevada legislature unanimously approved.
+10. Assemblyman Richard ‘Tick’ Segerblom, a veteran Nevada labor and employment attorney, was the bill's primary sponsor, and the Nevada legislature unanimously approved it.
 Governor Brian Sandoval signed the bill into law in March.
 The move brought Nevada into compliance with the Uniform Interstate Depositions and Discovery Act, which had already been adopted by fifteen other states and the District of Columbia.